Croatia and the Russo-Ukrainian war

 Ukraine and Russia have had hostile relations since 2014 Russian occupation of Ukrainian peninsula of Crimea.
-In February 2022, a major escalation happened after the Russian Federation launched a full-scale invasion of Ukraine.
-This article concerns influence of Russo-Ukrainian conflict on Croats and Republic of Croatia.
+In February 2022, a major escalation happened after Russia launched a full-scale invasion of Ukraine.
+This article concerns influence of Russo-Ukrainian conflict on Croatians and Republic of Croatia.

 Political influence

 The Croatian political scene was divided in regard to Russia's invasion of Ukraine.
 Republic of Croatia's Government led by prime minister Andrej Plenković expressed its full support to Ukraine, which Plenković himself emphasized several times in his statements.
 In May 2022, Plenković visited Ukrainian president Volodymyr Zelenskyy in Kyiv.
 On 25 February 2022, the Croatian Parliament adopted the Declaration on Ukraine, with 133 votes in favour and one vote abstaining.
 The declaration "sharply condemns unprovoked Russian aggression on sovereignty, territorial integrity and independence of Ukraine".
 The only MP which abstained from voting in favour was Katarina Peović of Workers' Front, claiming that this declaration "militarizes Croatian society".
-Croatian parliamentarian Domagoj Hajduković also expressed his support for Ukraine by protesting in front of Russian Embassy in Zagreb on 25 May 2022.
+Croatian parliamentarian Domagoj Hajduković of Social Democrats also expressed his support for Ukraine by protesting in front of Russian Embassy in Zagreb on 25 May 2022.

 Krešo Beljak of Croatian Peasant Party, considers that "both Russia and USA run the imperialist war in Ukraine at the expense of poor Ukrainians".
 He also criticized Zelensky for "only asking for weapons, not humanitarian aid", or a "ceasefire".
-In one of his speeches in Croatian parlament he also said that: " in Ukraine, USA is waging a war against Russia up until a final Ukrainian" [is alive].
+In one of his speeches in Croatian parliament he also said that: "in Ukraine, USA is waging a war against Russia up until a final Ukrainian" [is alive].

 President of Croatia Zoran Milanović expressed mostly (according to conclusions made by journalists and political analysts) opinions which favoured Russia, although he himself was saying that he is: "neither Ukrainian enemy, nor Russian friend".
-Milanović was commended in Russian media because of his statements, while at the same time he ended on a black list of Ukrainian extremist website Myrotvorets.
+Milanović was commended in Russian media because of his statements, while at the same time he ended on a black list of Ukrainian website Myrotvorets.
 Milanović even provoked a furious reaction from the Ukrainian Ministry of Foreign Affairs, which summoned the Croatian ambassador in Kyiv on consultations due to Milanović's statements.
 Prime Minister Plenković apologised to Ukrainians for Milanović's statements.
-When Politico wrote about posibility of Ukrainian troops being trained in EU including in Croatia, Milanović was first to rise up against it.
+When Politico wrote about possibility of Ukrainian troops being trained in EU including in Croatia, Milanović was first to rise up against it.
 He said that he will block any initiative of Ukrainians receiving their training in Croatia.
 In a response to that, Milanović again became a "star" of Russian media, with Russian state-owned news agency TASS for example quoting Milanović's statement that "NATO is a warring party in Ukraine".
+On 21 October 2024, Russian news site Vzglyad called Milanović: "a main Russian agent in EU who does not get enough credit" and described him as a man who "skillfuly used his limited authorities to put obstacles before NATO adventures related to Ukraine".